very-cool-name/blog-from-scratch/part_i.md

 How do we store type information?

 ### Saving type info
-Let's go back to the constructor and use very simple type info - index of the type in the sequence. `size_t` is used for index type, because length of pack `sizeof...(Types..)` has this type.
-It'll be definetly enough to store our index, so let's use it.
+Let's go back to the constructor and use very simple type info - index of the type in the sequence.
+Length of pack `sizeof...(Types...)` has type `size_t` so let's use it for our index to be valid.

 ```cpp
 template<typename...
 Types>